Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq4.md

 <br>

-**7\.** The Coldcard will load the passphrase. you can confirm that the correct one was added by confirming that the **Extended Fingerprint** is correct.
+**7\.** The Coldcard will load the Passphrase. you can confirm that the correct one was added by confirming that the **Extended Fingerprint** is correct.

 <br>